wmadzha/Dania_Daisy/README.md

 Data Store Type ?

-In this template ,  Azure Table , Event Log , SQL Database  for centralized , Console and File for on the instance itself .
+In this template ,  Azure Table , SQL Database  for centralized , Console, Event Log  and File for on the instance itself .
 File later may be pulled and mined into your own data warehouse .